aspenlaub/Pegh/README.md

 # Pegh

 Summary: a small library that I use as a foundation for my GitHub projects.
+It allows me to keep objects and algorithms secret, i.e. they are not published on github.

 ## What does *Pegh* mean?